How To Name Anything

 ▫️Confuse people

-▫️Limit your recognition
+▫️Limit recognition

-▫️Create legal issues and cost you money
+▫️Create legal issues

 If you need help, I’m available for a naming project.